taylor-regier/cosc310-project/README.md

 ## Updates for Assignment 3
 Since Assignment 2 we have added new features and also enhanced some quality of life features to our chatbot.
 Additions include:
+- We implemented a GUI to engage our users.
 - We implemented Named Entity Recognition from the Stanford Core NLP toolkit.
 - We implemented Coreference Resolution from the Stanford Core NLP toolkit.
 - We implemented Sentiment analysis tool from the Stanford Core NLP toolkit.